Henry Jones Sr.: Characterization

 Another factor which deteriorated Indiana and Henry's relationship was Indiana going off to enlist in the Belgian Army for World War I in 1916 without his father's consent, and the two went three years without seeing each other.
 Because of his father's aloofness, Indy embraced his father's friend Marcus Brody as a father figure and role model.
 His father's distant nature may have influenced Indiana's own reluctance to settle down and start a family.

 For much of Indiana's life, Henry disapproves of his son's frequent resort to violence, considering it unworthy of a scholar.
 When Indy guns down a pair of Nazis, Henry exclaims "Look what you did!
 I can't believe what you did!"
 However, during their motorcycle escape, he is impressed when his son defeats their Nazi pursuers using a flagpole like a jousting lance.
 Rather than physical confrontation, Henry prefers more elegant expedients, such as when he flaps his umbrella at a flock of seagulls, sending them into the engines of a pursuing Nazi fighter plane.
 When Indy punches a Nazi during the final tank battle, Henry shouts, "You call this archaeology?!"
 But at last, Henry blows up a truck full of Nazis to Brody's horror, explaining "It's war!"

 Henry suffers from a fear of rats, similar to his son's fear of snakes, and apparently also from acrophobia.
 He has a habit of saying "This is intolerable!" in particularly trying circumstances.

-As revealed in the Indiana Jones Ultimate Guide, Henry Jones Sr. died in 1951.